HD-Auto/Vehicle-Filter/README.md

 This plugin requires ACF (Advanced Custom Fields) to be installed and activated on your site.

-This plugin is configured to use the custom Taxonomy vehicle and model_year to fetch the related items.
+This plugin is configured to use the custom Taxonomy vehicle, model_year and body_type to fetch the related items.

 You can change the taxonomy names by editing the plugin file.